Haven-King/conductor/docs/devguide/running/docker.md

 ## Troubleshooting
-To troubleshoot a failed startup, check the server logss located at `/app/logs` (default directory in dockerfile)
+To troubleshoot a failed startup, check the server logs located at `/app/logs` (default directory in dockerfile)

 ## Potential problem when using Docker Images